 Just like people, no two companies will have the same way of operating, even if they’re doing similar things in the same market.

 The reasons are pretty obvious, yet this is an area that is rarely given the attention it deserves despite being critical to ensuring business continuity when two organisations merge.

 Doing a processes audit is probably harder than the ones needed for technology and people because they’re both more tangible and visible.

 For starters, it requires full cooperation and participation across the entire organisation.
 Senior executives need to work closely with CTOs and IT managers to investigate methodically how all of the technology and human assets work together at each of the companies planning to merge.

 Once this is achieved, people with the appropriate expertise, oversight and authority must decide which processes should be kept, amended, or discarded.

 After addressing these three core pillars, the next task is to distill all of the information, insights and recommendations into the one, centralised and dynamic security register and then create a security strategy, road map, and framework that will enable them to move forwards, safely.

 Brennan IT recently launched its own dedicated IT security consultancy designed to help Australian organisations of all kind identify their own vulnerabilities and needs, and we’re able to help you to chart the best way forward for new entities to flourish in the wake of M&A activity.

 Our specialists assess the vulnerability of your environment.
 Then, depending on your needs, they recommend the appropriate strategy, security architecture and an overall solution for your environment.Learn more

-In the face of increasingly sophisticated, externally-launched cyber-attacks and malware, you need uncompromising protection of the highest reliability at your organisation's edge, in the data centre, and within your core applications.
-Discover how our Network Security service and SD-WAN offering can form a key part of your broader security strategy.Learn more
+In the face of increasingly ingenious cyber attacks and malware, you need uncompromising protection of the highest reliability at the edge, in the data centre and within your core network.
+Discover how network security forms a key part of your broader security strategy.Learn more